Food safety toolkit

 - The shop

 - Who can help

 If you own or manage a food business, you know your customers expect the food you make to be safe and suitable.
 On this page, we've compiled resources to help you navigate what to do and find methods that will suit your business.

-We launched our Food Safety Toolkit on 19 July 2018.
-It's an interactive package of tools to help food businesses using the Simply Safe & Suitable Template Food Control Plan meet the rules.
+We launched our food safety toolkit in 19 July 2018.
+It's an interactive package of tools to help food businesses using the Simply Safe & Suitable (SSS) Template Food Control Plan (FCP) meet the rules.